Welcome to Indonesia!

 Blessed with diverse landscapes from its pristine beaches to smoldering volcanoes and dense jungles, Indonesia has something for everyone.

 Java is Indonesia’s main island and home to the country’s cultural and artistic capital, Yogyakarta.
-Visit two of Indonesia’s most famed archeological sites, the ninth century Buddhist temple complex of Borobudur and Prambanan, the largest Hindu temple in Indonesia.
+Visit Prambanan, the largest Hindu temple in Indonesia and learn about the history of Yogyakarta with a visit the Sultan's Palace.

 Indonesia’s smallest island, Bali, rank’s atop most travelers’ bucket lists.
 The island adheres to traditional Balinese Hinduism and makes for an extremely unique cultural visit.
 Explore the peacefulness of temples and rice paddies on the island commonly referred to as “the island of gods”.

 Duration: 10 days & 9 nights

 Finish: Trip ends at Ngurah Rai International Airport (DPS) at 11:00 am

 Airfare booking details will be sent after registration--please wait to book your flight until you receive further instructions.